 Schedule your devices like a pro!
 Keep certain gadgets offline during sleep hours or when not needed.
 It’s super handy for managing your rugrats’ screen time and cutting power usage.

 Stick with these moves, and your network guardianship will be top-notch.
-Securing your network isn’t a one-time gig—it’s about keeping things up-to-date and staying alert.
-For extra tips on securing individual devices, have a gander at our articles on smartphone security and mobile security apps.
+Securing your network isn’t a one-time gig—it’s about keeping things up to date and staying alert.
+For extra tips on securing individual devices, look at our articles on smartphone security and mobile security apps.

 Network Monitoring and Protection